UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 ## Geologic entity characterization {#sec:entity-characterization}

-- Macrostrat maintains a database of geologic entities, which can be used to further characterize geologic maps

-However, this is not of adequate quality to support CMA workflows.
-This will be rectified by a combination of leveraging outputs from TA1-2, augmenting it with our own AI-assisted literature synthesis, and building new HITL interfaces for characterizing rock units.
+Geologic entities are discrete packages of rock (e.g., mapped bedrock map units) that can be characterized by a variety of attributes, including lithostratigraphic names, lithologies, environmental/tectonic context of formation, and geochemistry.
+Macrostrat maintains a database of geologic entities represented in, for example, regional geologic columns that can be used to further characterize geologic map units.
+However, Macrostrat's entity characterization is not of adequate completeness to fully support CMA workflows.
+This will be rectified by a combination of leveraging outputs from TA1-2, augmenting those outputs with our own AI-assisted literature synthesis, and building new HITL interfaces for curating information that better charaterizes the properties of rock units that are relevant to CMA.

-Two separate approaches:
+We are taking two separate approaches to this problem:

-1. Find new descriptors of existing entities
+1. Finding new descriptors of existing entities by, for example, reading publications.
-2. Find new entities not currently tracked in the database
+2. Finding new entities not currently represented in the database and incorporating them.

-This will help correct several deficiencies of Macrostrat's current representation of geologic units:
+These two approaches will help correct several deficiencies of Macrostrat's current representation of geologic entities, including more depauperate data on non-sedimentary units and a relatively general characterization of lithologies in heterogeneous units.
+The overarching goal of these activities is to produce more specific representations of geologic entity properties, particularly lithology, that are amenable to use in TA3 modelling workflows.

-- Lack of information about non-sedimentary units
-- Lack of specificity about unit properties

-- Goal: produce "clean" and highly specific lithologic breakdowns of rock formations amenable to querying by TA3

-_Geologic units in Macrostrat have curated properties, but these are often not rigorous or descriptive enough to provide the level of detail needed for CMA workflows._

 ![*(a)* Starting user interface and *(b)* potential additional extractions for CMA-focused entity canonicalization tasks](img/entity-canonicalization.png){#fig:entity-characterization}